lllsondowlll/jslinux-mobile-uwp/src/jslinux-tap/README.md

 **3. Interacting with the browser within jslinux**:

-Browser interaction can be acchieved through textarea --kernel driver support required.
+Browser interaction can be achieved via textarea --kernel driver support required.

 The code is in src/patch_linux-2.6.20 of [https://github.com/killinux/jslinux-kernel/](https://github.com/killinux/jslinux-kernel/), which defines the jsclipboard device.
 Corresponds to /dev/clipboard in jslinux
 If you want to transfer content from jslinux to the textarea of the browser, use the following: